KatherineMichel/portfolio/doc/los-angeles-2023.md

 ### The Ice

-As if I hadn't done enough already, I decided to go ice skating for the first time.
+If I hadn't already done enough...
+I went ice skating for the first time!

+It was fun, and I skated for a good 30 minutes, but when another skater wiped out badly, I decided that I'd pushed my luck long enough and stopped.
+The rink workers said the skates weren't great anyway, because they provided very little support.
+Nevertheless, I'm glad I tried it, and perhaps I'll try again sometime.

 ![](los-angeles-2023-images/ice-skating.jpg)
 Santa Monica's The Ice skating rink